paulhalla/github-twitter-elt/README.md

 <img src='assets/twitter_dag.png'>

-DBT is then used to transform the ingested data into usable business conformed models.
+dbt is then used to transform the ingested data into usable business conformed models.

 Lightdash was used in the semantic layer of our pipeline.
-We chose lightdash but it integrates seamlessly with DBT and it was very trivial set up.
+We chose lightdash but it integrates seamlessly with dbt and it was very trivial set up.

 Replication with Airbyte was performed on a daily basis.